SimoSultan/ca-text-adventure/software-development-plan.md

 - make some fake companies that they can apply for or receive a job offer from
 - have different difficulties of questions as they level up
 - player can choose to start out at different levels (Master, Advanced, Beginner and Noob) and they will receive difficult questions earlier
+- add in ability for player to see how many Tweets and Blogs they have written, even show their contents (as they are not stored)